 One of the newer alternatives in the market is a sales-leaseback program.
-Companies like EasyKnock buy your home, pay off your mortgage, and then release the home equity back to you while either letting you live in your home as a tenant and paying monthly rent or buying it back eventually.
+Residential sale and leaseback companies like EasyKnock buy your home, pay off your mortgage, and then release the home equity back to you while either letting you live in your home as a tenant and paying monthly rent or buying it back eventually.
 This allows you to use a portion of the equity you have built and the amount you receive is based on your equity -- not your credit score.

 Cash-out refinancing is similar to a home equity loan in the sense that you can receive cash using your home equity, except that your loan balance is transferred to a new lender.
 This allows you to borrow up to 80% of the loan-to-value ratio.